torvalds/linux/Documentation/trace/rv/runtime-verification.rst

 buffer, not even considering collecting the trace for user-space analysis.
 This motivated the development of an in-kernel interface for online monitors.

-For further information about modeling of Linux kernel behavior using automata,
+For further information about modeling of GNU/Linux kernel behavior using automata,
 see:

-  De Oliveira, Daniel B.; De Oliveira, Romulo S.; Cucinotta, Tommaso. *A thread synchronization model for the PREEMPT_RT Linux kernel.* Journal of Systems Architecture, 2020, 107: 101729.
+  De Oliveira, Daniel B.; De Oliveira, Romulo S.; Cucinotta, Tommaso. *A thread synchronization model for the PREEMPT_RT GNU/Linux kernel.* Journal of Systems Architecture, 2020, 107: 101729.

 The user interface